 Use an oil with a high smoke point to avoid it burning and ruining the flavours of a dish.
 Opt for safflower oil, peanut oil or vegetable/canola oil for stir frying.

-For this recipe, the shrimp gets a quick 15 minute marinade in a combination of gochujang (Korean chili paste), fish sauce, soy sauce and garlic.
+In this recipe, the shrimp gets a quick 15 minute marinade in a combination of gochujang, fish sauce, soy sauce and garlic.
 Fish only needs a short amount of time to marinate.
 The shrimp will cook in just two minutes in the hot pan.
 The key is to keep the shrimp moving at all times.

 The other secret to making a delicious stir fry is to not crowd the pan.
 It’s the same with sauteing ingredients–if you crowd the pan, your ingredients will end up steaming rather than stir frying, which is literally the opposite of what we want when we’re making a stir fry!